archivesspace/archivesspace/docs/user/system-requirements.md

 permalink: /user/system-requirements/
 ---

-* Java 1.6 or higher; Java 1.7 recommended.
-Currently,  Java 1.8 requires removal of Jasper libraries from the Java classpath.
+* Java 1.6 or higher; Java 1.7 or 1.8 recommended.
 * At least 1024 MB RAM allocated to the application
 * A [supported browser](https://github.com/archivesspace/archivesspace/wiki/Supported-browsers)